Nepley/eosd-apworld/README.md

 ## Options
 **Mode:** Practice or Normal mode.
 With Practice mode, you play stage by stage individually and need to unlock the stages progressively.
+You can also choose how the stage unlock are grouped (Globally, By character or By Shot Type)<br />
 In normal mode, you need to finish the game normally with the resources only given at the start.
 Futhermore, only the resources act as a gate.
-If you put everything at minimum in the yaml, the logic consider you can finish at sphere 1.
+If you put everything at minimum in the yaml, the logic consider you can finish at sphere 1.<br />
 Normal Mode can be played with a dynamic difficulty or a static one.
 * Dynamic: The difficulty will always be the lowest unlocked and will be able to change during a run.
 Easy difficulty is disabled as it lock access to the final stage.
 * Static: The difficulty stay to the one you have selected